HTTPArchive/custom-metrics/README.md

 ![image](https://user-images.githubusercontent.com/1120896/88727208-24beaa80-d0fd-11ea-8ae1-57df2c8505e4.png)

 For complex metrics like [almanac.js](./dist/almanac.js) you can more easily explore the results by copy/pasting the JSON into your browser console.

+### Automated WPT test runs

+1. WPT tests are running using [WPT API wrapper](https://github.com/webpagetest/webpagetest-api).
+2. Test runs are using a private WPT instance, set by the `WPT_HOST` environment variable.
+3. By default, WebAlmanac website is used for testing in every PR.
+4. PR author can define a list of websites to test additionally, by using a markdown list as shown in [PR template](https://github.com/HTTPArchive/custom-metrics/blob/main/.github/PULL_REQUEST_TEMPLATE/custom_metrics_pr_template.md).

+### Unit tests

+1. Unit tests are using [Jest Testing Framework](https://jestjs.io/).
+2. Open [`unit-tests.test.js`](./tests/unit-tests.test.js) file and add test cases for the custom metrics.
+3. `wpt_data` variable contains is an object with custom metrics values parsed from WPT response.

 ## Linting